This post may contain affiliate links (read more)

 I knew that the expanding file wasn’t working for me at present, so I made a deal with myself that I would only keep what was absolutely necessary to have in physical format.

-Sentimental items would be stored separately.
+Sentimental items would be kept separately.

 I bought a plastic storage box for our sentimental items, which when sorted would then be stored in the attic and I bought an external hard drive for everything else that didn’t need to be kept physically.